rsm-hcd/docker-dotnet-example/README.md

         * Configure 'Settings > Shared Drives > C' to be shareable

 * SDK Permissions
-    * With your bash shell of choice, run `chmod +x sdk` in the root of this repository
+    * With your bash shell of choice, run `sudo chmod +x sdk` in the root of this repository
     * Follow that up with `./sdk` to verify that it worked.
 If all is well, you'll see current usage information about the CLI.

 **Launching**